arraywaves/gitea-migrate/README.md

 2. When the server starts, Gitea Migrate will automatically scan and migrate your repos to Gitea.

+-- Webhooks --
 *For Github organisations there is the endpoint `/migrate-webhook` which is enabled in webhook mode (see Environment Variables above).
-When triggered, Gitea Migrate will automatically create a mirror repository in your Gitea instance for any newly created repos.*
+When triggered, Gitea Migrate will automatically create a mirror repository in your Gitea instance from the request payload (`name`, `clone_url`).*

 3. You can test the webhook locally using the provided script:
    ```bash